Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/overview.md

 * Self service access through portals.

 ## Request Catalog
 Each individual service allows a services manager to build a request catalog.
-A request catelog contains one or more models that define the information to capture and the workflows to process the different types of requests.
+A request catalog contains one or more models that define the information to capture and the workflows to process the different types of requests.

-Models include
+Models include the following:
 * Request type
 * Intelligent Capture
 * Workflow